Floor Frog offers:-

-Maintaining your Engineered Wood and Solid Wood Flooring
+Maintaining your Engineered hardwood and Solid hardwood Flooring

-• During winter months when the heating is on try to ensure your wood floor does not shrink too much by using a humidifier.
+• During winter months when the heating is on try to ensure your hardwood floor does not shrink too much by using a humidifier.

-• Stiletto heals can damage wood flooring, as can footwear with damaged heels, check boots for any trapped pieces of grit or glass.
+• Stiletto heals can damage hardwood flooring, as can footwear with damaged heels, check boots for any trapped pieces of grit or glass.

-•Waxed and Oiled wood floors need special treatment, wash with dilute natural soap, and apply maintenance oil.
+•Waxed and Oiled hardwood floors need special treatment, wash with dilute natural soap, and apply maintenance oil.

 15. How can I repair a damaged floor ?